 Whether it be a new invention, a unique recipe or even a pitch to a potential client, keeping your commercial information secret is one of the best ways to keep it safe.
 But, I hear you ask, how can you make use of the commercial information if it can’t be disclosed to anyone?

 Well, the simple answer is to use a Non-Disclosure Agreement (“NDA”).

-This is an agreement between two or more parties which essentially says: I’m going to tell you a secret, but only because you’re agreeing to keep my secret a secret.
+This is an agreement between two or more parties that essentially says: I’m going to tell you a secret, but only because you’re agreeing to keep my secret a secret.
 This allows you to still send details of your invention to your manufacturer, discuss your recipe with potential investors or even pitch your brilliant ideas to future clients.
-The NDA, aside from being an enforceable commercial contract which keeps your information out of the public domain, has the added advantage of being a deterrent to would-be disclosers.
+The NDA, aside from being an enforceable commercial contract that keeps your information out of the public domain, has the added advantage of being a deterrent to would-be disclosers.
 It’s also a useful early test of a relationship, if the opposing party refuses to sign an NDA then it would suggest that they either don’t value the information in the same way that you do or, even worse, they don’t intend to keep it secret once it’s been disclosed.
 Either way, it might not be worth undertaking any sort of quest with them.

 So, keep your commercial information secret to keep it safe.
 It’s very precious after all.

 We’ll start with a no obligation chat where we’ll get to know you and understand your current challenges.